Nermin Šabić: Managerial career

 After retiring, Šabić held the position of CEO of Čelik Zenica in 2011, and in June 2015 he became assistant manager of Ibrahim Rahimić, at Bosnian Premier League newly promoted side Mladost Doboj Kakanj, where he also accumulated the function of main coordinator of the youth teams in the club.

 On 13 June 2017, Šabić became the new manager of First League of FBiH club Zvijezda Gradačac.
 On 10 April 2018, he left Zvijezda to become the manager of Mladost Doboj Kakanj.
 He officially took over the club the next day on 11 April.
-After a terrible start to the league which culminated even more with a 93rd minute 0–1 home league loss against Široki Brijeg on 15 August 2018, Šabić left the club the next day.
+After a terrible start to the league which culminated even more with a 93rd minute 0–1 home league loss against Široki Brijeg on 15 August 2018, he left the club the next day.

-For a short period from January to February 2019, he was in charge of China League Two club Shanxi Metropolis.
-On 8 September 2019, Šabić became the new manager of First League of FBiH club TOŠK Tešanj.
-In his first game as TOŠK manager, his team beat Metalleghe-BSI 2–1 at home in a league match.
-He left TOŠK on 23 December 2019, taking over the position of head coach of the Bosnia and Herzegovina U17 national team two days earlier, on 21 December.
-He officially took over the position four days later, on 27 December, signing a contract with the Bosnia and Herzegovina FA.
+For a short period from January to February 2019, Šabić was in charge of China League Two club Shanxi Metropolis.
+On 8 September 2019, he became the new manager of First League of FBiH club TOŠK Tešanj.
+In his first game as TOŠK manager, his team beat Metalleghe-BSI 2–1 at home in a league match. Šabić left TOŠK on 23 December 2019, taking over the position of head coach of the Bosnia and Herzegovina U17 national team two days earlier, on 21 December.
+He officially took over the position four days later, on 27 December, signing a contract with the Bosnian FA.

+On 16 January 2024, Šabić was appointed assistant manager of Željezničar, with newly appointed Bruno Akrapović as manager.
+He left the club following Akrapović's departure in April 2024.